CandOpSec/IncidentResponsePlan/docs/e-lottery-requirements/availability/index.md

 that each set of neighboring servers has different keys for communication between each other.
-This solution makes it possible to avoid a danger situation in which someone unauthorized would acquire the key used for encryption/decryption and could read all communication by himself/herself and what’s even worse make attemps to tamper with it.
+This solution makes it possible to avoid a danger situation in which someone unauthorized would acquire the key used for encryption/decryption and could read all communication by himself/herself and what’s even worse make attempts to tamper with it.
 The keys are hold in secret location known only to authorized and trusted members of the company.
 For a given time interval servers are sending an impulse to the neighbors and report if they received an answer to ‘main’.
 After that a report is generated to assess the condition of working